Lagrange-Labs/lsc-client-cli/README.md

 Lagrange Labs State Committees provide a mechanism for generating succinct zero-knowledge state proofs for optimistic rollups based on the use of either staked or restaked collateral.
 Each state committee is a group of attestors/validators that have either staked an optimistic rollup’s native token or dualstaked with EigenLayer.
 Each state committee node attests to the execution and finality of transaction batches submitted by optimistic sequencers to Ethereum.

-Whenever a batch consisting of rollup blocks is considered either safe (OP stack) or has had its corresponding transaction batch settled on Ethereum (Arbitrum), each node is required to attest to the batch of blocks using its BLS key.
+Whenever a batch consisting of rollup blocks is considered either safe (OP stack) or has had its corresponding transaction batch settled on Ethereum (Mainnet), each node is required to attest to the batch of blocks using its BLS key.

 Broadly, each signature is executed on a tuple containing 3 essential elements: